hiringManager/OwOpenbox/README.md

 - check sddm deps and switch to it or slim. maybe tui-dm but that may prove too hacky
 - Purge either sysvinit or systemd to get iso down to <2GB
 - Make fluxbox mildly sexier even though I don't exactly want it listed in lightDM
+- Add in tile script for openbox.
+- Fix network manager erroring on the horizontal layout. # mv ~/.config/openbox/exec/network elsewhere for now.
+- I want that awesome.spawn(keybinds) Meta+S thingy from the main branch.
+What's up with that, and can I just plug it back in?

 ## New Additions July 24
 - cacaview now usable for ascii waifus # cacaview /path/to/waifu